 KOOZA is described as a return to Cirque du Soleil’s roots, so be prepared for an authentic circus show experience, complete with clowns and jaw-dropping acrobatic feats.

 According to The Toronto Star, KOOZA is one of Cirque du Soleil’s most successful shows of all time and broke attendance records when it returned to Montreal.

 Last spring, Toronto was treated to the Kurios: Cabinet of Curiosities show.
 It looks like the performance company is raising the bar even higher this time around.

 Unlike years past, KOOZA will be held at the former Mr. Christie factory site in Etobicoke, reports The Star.

-The Big Top will return to the Lake Shore area in early April and will remain in the city until just before summer starts.
+The Big Top will return to the Lake Shore area in April and will remain in the city until just before summer starts.